-116 Country Harbour, considered to be the finest natural harbour east of Halifax, has its outer approach between Country Island and Cape Mocodome (45°05'N, 61°39'W), 4.6 miles further west.
+116 Country Harbour, considered to be the finest natural harbour east of Halifax, has its outer approach between Country Island and Cape Mocodome ($45^{\circ}05'N$, $61^{\circ}39'W$), 4.6 miles further west.
 Cape Mocodome terminates in a low shingle beach.

+Pilotage is available but not compulsory.
 Masters of vessels requiring a pilot must report via any coastal radio station their ETA to Pilots Halifax, 24 hours before arrival at the pilot boarding station.
 The station is 4 miles south of Country Island.
 The master of a vessel that is to depart or make a move and requires a pilot must report to Pilots Halifax 4 hours prior to the ETD.